vistle/vistle.github.io/docs/architecture/index.md

 A Vistle work flow consists of several processing modules, each of which is a parallel MPI program that uses OpenMP within nodes.
-Shared memory is used for transfering data between modules within a single node, MPI within a cluster, TCP across clusters.
+Shared memory is used for transferring data between modules within a single node, MPI within a cluster, TCP across clusters.

 ## Related Work